An interesting family of conformally invariant one-forms in even dimensions: Introduction

 where

 In particular,

 Combining this with \cref{eqn:ac_divergence}, dividing by $n-2k$, and taking the limit $n\to 2k$ yields \cref{thm:pfaffian}.

 We do not here attempt to make rigorous sense of the limit $n\to2k$.
-Indeed, the failure of $\xi_i^{(2)}$ to be in the image of the divergence on $\mE_{(ij)_0}[-2]$ in dimension four indicates that it is particularly difficult to make sense of \cref{eqn:problem_limit}.
+Indeed, the failure of $\xi_i^{(2)}$ to be the divergence of a natural element of $\mE_{(ij)_0}[-2]$ in dimension four indicates that it is particularly difficult to make sense of \cref{eqn:problem_limit}.
 Instead, we give direct proofs of \cref{thm:invariant,thm:pfaffian} using elementary multilinear algebra and then deduce \cref{thm:image} from \cref{thm:pfaffian} and the Ferrand--Obata Theorem.

 The above heuristic also illustrates the distinction between the one-forms $\xi_i^{(k)}$ and $\rho_i^\Phi$, namely through how they are naturally extended to other dimensions.
-In terms of the wedge product and Hodge star on double forms~\cite{Labbi2005}, the discussion above realizes $\xi_i^{(k)}$ as the divergence of a dimensional multiple of $\star (W^{\wedge k} \wedge g^{\wedge(n-2k+1)})$ when $n>2k$, and the analytic continuation thereof in dimension $n=2k$.
+In terms of the wedge product and Hodge star on double forms~\cite{Labbi2005}, the discussion above realizes $\xi_i^{(k)}$ as the divergence of a dimensional multiple of $\star (W^{\wedge k} \wedge g^{\wedge(n-2k-1)})$ when $n>2k$.
 By contrast, the natural extension of $\rho_i^\Phi$ to arbitrary dimension is in terms of (ordinary) differential forms.
 More precisely, define

 where our notation in the first and second lines means that we skew symmetrize over the indices $i_1,\dotsc,i_{2k}$ and $i_2,\dotsc,i_{2k}$, respectively.
 Note that these objects are defined without reference to a given orientation.
 These normalizations are such that, in dimension $n=2k$, the definitions of $\rho_i^\Phi$ by \cref{eqn:rho-Phi} and the above display agree.
 Moreover, $(\star\rho^\Phi)_{i_2\dotsm i_{2k}}$ is a conformally invariant $(2k-1)$-form of weight $-2$ in all dimensions; see \cref{sec:conf}.